RECOVERED: RSV Vaccine Study for 2024 Pregnancies

 English Français

-The RECOVERED Project is a Canada-wide project being conducted by the UBC Reproductive Infectious Diseases Program and is investigating Respiratory Syncytial Virus (RSV) Vaccines in pregnancy.
-The RECOVERED project aims to broaden our understanding of vaccine attitudes, pregnancy outcomes, and infant outcomes related to maternal vaccination and infant monoclonal antibody treatment for RSV.
-The data is being collected from pregnant women and people, regardless of vaccination status or monoclonal antibody status of their infants.
-By gathering online survey data on knowledge and perception of RSV as well as feelings, opinions, and attitudes towards RSV vaccination and infant monoclonal antibody, this project will examine RSV acceptability, safety, and efficacy of infant RSV prevention interventions among pregnant people in Canada.
-It is through this study that we hope to help health care institutions and care practitioners provide up-to-date recommendations regarding RSV vaccination for pregnant women and people, and also help future parents make informed health decisions during pregnancy.
+The RECOVERED Study is a Canada-wide study being conducted by the UBC Reproductive Infectious Diseases Program and is investigating Respiratory Syncytial Virus (RSV) vaccines in pregnancy and infant RSV monoclonal antibody.
+The RECOVERED study aims to broaden our understanding of vaccine attitudes, pregnancy outcomes, and infant outcomes related to maternal vaccination and infant monoclonal antibody for the prevention of severe RSV infection.
+The data are being collected from pregnant women and people, regardless of vaccination status.
+By gathering online survey data on knowledge and perception of RSV and feelings, opinions, and attitudes towards RSV vaccination and infant monoclonal antibody, this study will examine the acceptability, safety, and efficacy of these RSV prevention products among pregnant people in Canada.
+This information will be useful to public health officials deciding on public health programs, care providers recommending products to their patients, and future parents making informed health decisions during pregnancy.

 Coordinating Centre Lead: Dr. Deborah Money, MD, FRCSC, Professor; University of British Columbia Depts. of Obstetrics & Gynecology, Medicine, SPPH, Clinician Scientist, Women’s Health Research Institute

-For further information, please visit the RECOVERED project website or email the RECOVERED Team at recovered.rsv@ubc.ca
+For further information, email the RECOVERED Team at recovered.rsv@ubc.ca

 For supporting information please reference the sections below